 CCA has been monitoring the news closely and we are available to provide comments, should media inquire more about the situation.
 View the recent memo regarding this issue.

-Should you or your office be contacted by the media, we encourage you to forward those inquiries to Cris Forysth, CCA Director of Governmental Affairs and Communications and we will respond accordingly.
+Should you or your office be contacted by the media, we encourage you to forward those inquiries to the CCA Governmental Affairs Department and we will respond accordingly.
 Please do not comment as a representative of CCA.
-Cris Forsyth can be reached at email@example.com or at 916.648.2720, ext 130.
+Please call 916.648.2727 and ask for the Governmental Affairs Department.

 Click here to listen and view the webinar.

 Chiropractic and Stroke Risk Studies

 Chiropractic Care and the Risk of Vertebrobasilar Stroke: Results of a Case–control Study in U.S. Commercial and Medicare Advantage Populations.
 Thomas M. Kosloff, et al.; Chiropractic & Manual Therapies (2015).

 Risk of Vertebrobasilar Stroke and Chiropractic Care: Results of a Population-Based Case-Control and Case-Crossover Study.
 J. David Cassidy, DC, PhD, DrMedSc, et al.; SPINE Volume 33, Number 4S, pp S176–S183 (2008).

 Systematic Review and Meta-analysis of Chiropractic Care and Cervical Artery Dissection: No Evidence for Causation.
 Ephraim W. Church, et al.; Cureus 8(2): e498.
 DOI 10.7759/cureus.498.
 (2016).